v12technology/fluxtion/docs/sections/helloworld/helloworld_functional.md

 # Step 1 - bind functions to events using Fluxtion DSL

+The Fluxtion DSL is used to construct the algorithm chaining together functions that are triggered by an incoming event.
+The algorithm is a graph not a simple pipeline that merges at the bi map function.
+By default, a bi map function is only invoked when both parents have triggered at least once.
+Supplying a default value removes the trigger check for the input to the bi map function.

 {% highlight java %}
 private static void bindFunctions(EventProcessorConfig cfg) {